jiin-son/credit_card_fraud_detection/README.md

 ***
 ### from EDA Analysis:
 Variable V17, V14, V12, V10, V16 show high correlation value with the 'Class' (target) variable.
-Also, KDE plots shows the distinct shape between 0 and 1 for these variables.
+Also, KDE plots show the distinct shapes for 0s and 1s for these variables.

 ***
 ### Feature Selection Analysis: